alan1420/Golang-Backend-Test/README.md

 # Golang-Backend-Test
-Re-write one of my backend code in Golang
+Re-write one of my backend code (previously PHP) in Golang